Back to articles

-Automated Cell Counter: Principle, Types, and Applications
+Automated Cell Counter: Principle, Types, and How Viability Is Measured

 Cell counting is a standard laboratory method for counting or quantifying cells used in numerous life sciences or medical diagnosis procedures.
 There are many ways to count cells with equipment, but it has been broadly divided into manual and automated cell counters.
 The manual cell counter has been used for decades.
 Still, its counting error and time-consuming limitations have led to the discovery of more advanced instruments with automatic cell counting functions known as automated cell counters.